ncatlab/nlab-content/pages/922.md

 For me, an insight of the HPL was the explicit use of the _homotopies_ in  a deformation retract situation to lead to new results.
 This has been developed to calculate resolutions of groups, where one is constructing inductively a universal cover of a $K(G,1)$ with its contracting homotopy.

 So let us continue to have various individually "unbalanced" points of view explained in this  wiki, to let the readers be informed, and decide.

+_Toby_:  Knowing basically nothing about this, I prefer to see various people explain their own perspectives.
+Even if they don\'t try to take the work to integrate them.
 =--

 #References#